prentissw/obsidian-charted-roots/README.md

 - **YAML-First Data:** Uses native YAML frontmatter for maximum compatibility with Dataview, Bases, and other Obsidian tools.

 - **Context Menu Actions:** Right-click person notes to add relationships, validate data integrity, find canvases, or bulk-add essential properties.
 Generate trees quickly via "Generate tree" submenu (Canvas with full options, or Excalidraw with instant defaults).
 Right-click folders to scan for relationship issues, import GEDCOM files, or export folder contents to GEDCOM.
-Right-click canvas files to regenerate or view statistics.
+Right-click canvas files to regenerate, view statistics, or export as image (PNG, SVG, PDF).
 Multi-file selection support for batch operations.
 Full desktop and mobile support.

 - **Collections & Groups:** Organize and browse people using auto-detected family groups (with customizable group names) or user-defined collections.
 Filter tree generation by collection and view cross-collection connections to identify bridge people connecting different parts of your family network.